-What is WannaCry Ransomware and how dangerous it could be?
+What is WannaCry Ransomware and how to Avoid it?

 Ransomware is a type of malware that encrypts the victim’s data until a sum of money is paid to the hacker.
 The hacker would then release a decryption key for the victim to get their data back.